-CINF 5915: COOPERATIVE EDUCATION WORK TERM Prerequisites: Approved Candidate Plan of Study, completed cooperative education file and approval of associate dean and Director of Cooperative Education.
+CINF 5915: Cooperative Education Work Term

 Educational paid work assignment by a student in the field of career interest and course of study.
 A technical report will be required at the end of the semester.
 (Specific requirements are noted in the Cooperative Education Catalog description.)